eagle840/killercoda-labs/terraforminter/step1.md

 - Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
 - Any -var and -var-file options on the command line, in the order they are provided.
 (This includes variables set by a Terraform Cloud workspace.)

-Lets creat a terraform.tfvars file
+Lets use a terraform.tfvars file to store the variable, that way we can always store them in version control.

 `nano terraform.tfvars`{{execute}}